Seattle-Computing-Resourcing/scr-learning/learning/cpp/twopointers.md

 Like the previous question, in a worst case scenario, a double loop would be feasible but would run 75 times.

 The sliding window involves shifting the right and left pointers as described previously, except the starting positions are slightly different.
-This method can finish the problem in only 15 iterations.
+This method can finish the problem in only 15 iterations, running in $\mathcal{O}(N)$ time.

 ```cpp
 #include <iostream>